What is load time?

-Measuring load time is important in SEO and improvements can make a difference for your website's user experience and for page performance.
-For mobile sites, page speed is also a minor ranking factor.
+Measuring load time is important in SEO and improving how quickly your pages load can make a difference regarding user experience and page performance.
+For mobile sites, page speed is also an important ranking factor.

-This means the time starts when our crawler sends the request for the URL, and doesn't stop until it has received the last byte of information for the page from your server.
+This means the time is calculated from the moment our crawler sends the request for the URL and doesn't stop until it has received the last byte of information for the page from your server.

 Since information transfer can be affected by distance, you may want to take the following information into account:

-Where can you find statistics on load time in OnCrawl?
+Where can you find load time statistics in Oncrawl?

 You can find load time statistics in the platform in the Crawl Report, specifically in the Payload dashboard.
 The dashboard answers the following questions:

 What is my site's average page load time?

 How is load time distributed across my entire site?

 Does load time vary from page group to page group?